 For example, Red Hat asks to develop an algorithm for classifying customers that are of interest to the company, based on their activities and characteristics.
 The author of the best algorithm will get $50,000.

-There are three sections in each user profile: Competitions, Kernels and Discussions.
+There are three sections in each user profile: Competitions, Kernels, and Discussions.
 Each of these sections has its own ranking system.

 • We spoke about Competitions above.

-• “Kernels” mean coding skills.
+• “Kernels” means coding skills.

-• “Discussions” mean participation in diferent conversations.
+• “Discussions” means participation in different conversations.

-Each of these sections contains a list of recently completed tasks, personal data, occupation, geolocation and activity on the website by days.
+Each of these sections contains a list of recently completed tasks, personal data, occupation, geolocation, and activity on the website by days.

 The first thing to consider is the position occupied by the user relative to all the other users of the website (current rank).
 Moreover, Kaggle has a Top 100 of users, and if a person is on this list, it is a very good indicator.

 At the bottom part of the profile, there is the user’s biography, which sometimes contains contact details of the person.

 X-Ray search allows you to look for specific information on certain sites by set parameters using the traditional Google search.
 For instance, if we type in the search box,